An Introduction to Generators and Transformers

 These two devices work based on Faraday’s law of electromagnetic induction principle.
 The “Generators” generate current, and transformers convert between current and voltage.
 Here, we discuss in detail the important concepts of generators and transformers.

-The generator is made of a rectangle-shaped coil having several copper wires which wound over an iron-core.
+The generator is made of a rectangle-shaped coil having several copper wires which wound over an iron core.
 This coil is called the armature.
 The function of this armature is used to increase the magnetic flux.
 A strong permanent magnet is being placed, and the armature rotates in between these magnets.
 Here the magnetic lines produced are perpendicular to the armature's axis.
 There are two slip rings also connected to the armature’s arms.
 These rings are used for providing movable contact, and two metallic brushes are also connected to the slip rings, which help in passing current from the armature to the slip rings.
 Finally, the current is passed through a load resistance that is connected across the two slip-rings.

 The position of the armature keeps changing at different time gaps.
 At the stage when the magnetic field lines are positioned perpendicular to the coil, the coil is then rotated in the magnetic field to increase the induced e.m.f produced.
 It occurs in this position as the number of intercepting-magnetic field lines are maximum here.